dimfeld/website/posts/svelte_transitions_on_multiple_elements.md

 In the [last post](svelte_deferred_transitions), we looked at how Svelte deferred transitions work and implemented our own version of Svelte’s `crossfade` transition.

-This is nice for many cases, but we can use some techniques to create even more complex transitions that involves three or more elements.
+This is nice for many cases, but with some extra coordination we can create even more complex transitions that involve three or more elements.
 In this sample application for [svelte-zoomable](https://github.com/dimfeld/svelte-zoomable), there are multiple groups of boxes on the screen at once.
 When a box is clicked, the other boxes in the group will merge into the clicked box, which then expands to fill the whole area.

 <div data-component="Repl" data-prop-id="32bf500c4b8b4b718daee1fae74b6a51"></div>